blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Quantum Electrodynamics.md

-Quantum Electrodynamics (QED) explains interactions of electrons using virtual photons and the electromagnetic field.
+Quantum Electrodynamics (QED) explains interactions of electric charges using virtual photons and the electromagnetic field.